Advanced-computer-lab-2024/Wander-Mate/README.md

 ## Contribute

 We welcome contributions from the open-source community!
-Whether you have an idea for a new feature, a bug fix, or even an improvement to the documentation, we encourage you to get involved.
+Whether you have an idea for a new feature, a bug fix, or even an improvement to the documentation, we encourage you to get involved in order to reach the best vesrsion of your travelling mate.

 Please follow the guidelines below to ensure that your contributions are easy to review and integrate: